Freshman Admission Requirements

 - Have a qualifiable eligibility index.
 The Eligibility Index Tables show the combination of test scores and grade point averages required to meet minimum eligibility requirements.
 An eligibility index is the combination of your high school grade point average (10th, 11th, and 12th grades for all college preparatory courses) and your test score on either the SAT or ACT.
 (If you apply for admission before you graduate from high school, compute your GPA using grades earned in courses completed after the 9th grade.
 Do not include grades you expect to earn in courses during the remainder of the 12th grade.)
 For assistance calculating your own eligibility index, visit CSUMentor.

 - Submit an application for admission online at CSU Mentor and pay the $55 nonrefundable application fee.
 Be sure to print the application submission confirmation page for your records.
-Paper applications are also accepted and may be downloaded from CSU Mentor.
+Paper applications are no longer accepted: however, if you do not have access to a computer, then please submit a paper application (with a statement indicating your need to submit a paper application.)
+Paper applications may be downloaded from CSU Mentor.

 - Request official transcripts from all high schools attended to be sent to Cal State East Bay.
 Official transcripts must be received by the document deadline.
 Transcripts will be accepted if mailed directly by the school, or if hand-carried in their original sealed envelope to Cal State East Bay's Enrollment Information Center located on the first floor of the Student Services and Administration (SA) Building on the Hayward Campus, or to the Academic Services Center on the Concord Campus.